 This week we’re talking about crime-fighting AI, smartphones vs. illegal logging, credit card-free ATMs, and the first zero-emission hydrail.

-With huge amounts of data it can be extremely time consuming and beyond the capabilities of human investigators to discern noteworthy patterns.
-Startups like Behavox sell machine learning services to financial institutions in order to help them room out bad behavior and reduce the billions in fines levied at them by regulators each year.
+With huge amounts of data it can be time consuming and beyond human capabilities to discern noteworthy patterns.
+Startups like Behavox sell machine learning services to financial institutions in order to help them room out bad behavior.
+Likewise, they reduce the billions in fines levied at them by regulators each year.

 Meanwhile in neighboring France, construction of the Hyperloop has just begun.
 If you don’t think the world is moving fast enough, Japanese bullet trains currently go up to 374 mph, and the Hyperloop is expected to reach 760 mph.
 Hydrogen-powered trains are currently barely breaking 100 mph.
 Speed aside, can we agree that zero-emission mass public transit > zero-emission ‘cheap’ electric cars?